devJasonClarke/vue-nuxt-task-framework-vuetify-Tivix-Coding-challenge/README.md

 2. Call 5-day forecast on the target city and create different data tracker objects from above data tracker class:
 ● Show day temperature.

-- Import a HTML file and watch it magically convert to Markdown.
-- Drag and drop images (requires your Dropbox account be linked).
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive.
-- Drag and drop markdown and HTML files into Dillinger.
-- Export documents as Markdown, HTML and PDF.